Skip to main content

 print(json.dumps(data, indent=2))

-Once the polling finishes, data will contain the latest response from the server - either the result of Authenticity Verification, or an error message with details, in case processing was not able to finish properly.
-Currently, the only supported result is deepfake_detection, but we plan to expand this endpoint in the future to include more options to verify the authenticity.
-The resulting score has a decision threshold of 0.
-Deepfake files should have a score lower than 0, while genuine files should have a score higher than 0.
+For deepfake_detection, the resulting score has a decision threshold of 0.
+Deepfake files should have a score higher than 0, while genuine files should have a score lower than 0.
 The technology result for deepfake_detection can be accessed as data["result"]["deepfake_detection"], and for our sample audio, data should look as follows:

 {